lexicalunit/atom-notes/README.md

 A dependency of Atom Notes uses a native module that requires compilation specifically for the version of Atom that you're using.
 This can cause errors whenever Atom updates from one version to the next.
-You're know this has
+You'll know this has
 occurred:

 1. When Atom Note stops working!